gaoqi125/batcache/readme.txt

 `define('WP_CACHE', true);`

 1. Test by reloading a page in your browser several times and then viewing the source.
-Just above </head> you should see some Batcache stats.
+Just above the `</head>` closing tag you should see some Batcache stats.

 1. Tweak the options near the top of `advanced-cache.php`